Ashtavinayaka: Vighneshwar

 The history encompassing this idol states that Vighnasur, a demon was created by the King of Gods, Indra to destroy the prayer organized by King Abhinandan.
-However, the demon went a step further and destroyed all vedic, religious acts and to answer the people's prayers for protection, Ganesh defeated him.
+However, the demon went a step further and destroyed all vedic, religious acts and to answer the people's prayers for protection, Ganesha defeated him.
 The story goes on to say that on being conquered, the demon begged and pleaded with Ganesha to show a mercy.
 Ganesha then granted in his plea, but on the condition that demon should not go to the place where Ganesha worshipping is going on.
 In return the demon asked a favour that his name should be taken before Ganesha's name, thus the name of Ganesha became Vighnahar or Vighneshwar (Vighna in Sanskrit means a sudden interruption in the ongoing work due to some unforeseen, unwarranted event or cause).
 The Ganesha here is called Shri Vighneshwar Vinayak.

 The temple faces east and is surrounded by a thick stone wall.
 One can walk on the wall.
 The main hall of the temple is 20feet long and the inner hall is 10feet long.
 This idol, facing the east, has its trunk towards the left and rubies in its eyes.
 There is a diamond on the forehead and some jewel in the navel.
 Idols of Riddhi and Siddhi are placed on the two sides of the Ganesha idol.
 The temple top is Golden and is possibly built by Chimaji Appa after defeating the Portuguese rulers of Vasai and Sashti.
 The temple is probably built around 1785CE.

 This temple is located just off the Pune-Nashik Highway, in the town of Ozhar.
 It is enclosed on all sides by high stone walls, and its pinnacle is made of gold.
 The temple is situated on the banks of river Kukadi.
 Via Mumbai-Thane-Kalyan-Bapsai-Saralgaon-Otur, Ozhar is 182 km.